Release request filed for undocumented dad detained by ICE after delivering pizza to Brooklyn Army base

-It was a sad and frustrating Father’s Day for Luciana Villavincencio and her sister Antonia.
+It was a sad and frustrating Father’s Day for Luciana Villavincencio and her sister, Antonia.

-Their father Pablo was detained by Immigration and Customs Enforcement (ICE) three weeks ago while delivering pizza to Fort Hamilton Army Base in Brooklyn.
+Their father Pablo was detained by Immigration and Customs Enforcement three weeks ago while delivering pizza to Fort Hamilton Army Base in Brooklyn.

-Pablo’s wife Sandra Chica told their daughters that their dad didn’t come home because he’s working, something even the little girls found hard to believe on Father’s Day.
+Pablo’s wife, Sandra Chica, told their daughters that their dad didn’t come home because he’s working, something even the little girls found hard to believe on Father’s Day.

 “She was asking me why the gifts are still at home,” Chica said, referring to her daughter Luciana.
 “She was asking me why daddy didn’t come home to pick up his gifts.
 So, it’s a really hard question as a mom.”

-A judge stayed Villavicencio deportation, but the father of two remains in ICE custody.
+A judge stayed Villavicencio’s deportation, but the father of two remains in ICE custody.

-On Monday, Chica, advocates and elected officials joined together to file a formal detention release while Villavicencio awaits his next hearing.
+On Monday, Chica, advocates and elected officials joined to file a formal detention release while Villavicencio awaits his next hearing.

 “His detention is causing immense heartache, pain and punishment on this family,” said Jennifer Williams, deputy attorney-in-charge of the immigration law unit at the Legal Aid Society.